 North Carolina beats Tom Izzo, Michigan State in March Madness again to reach Sweet 16

+UNC ran off 17 straight points during a 23-3 run over the last eight minutes of the first half.
+And that secured the program’s largest comeback in March Madness since rallying from 16 down to beat Southern California in the 2007 Sweet 16.

+“I think being able to continue to trust each other, our ability to execute, to continually raise the level of energy,” said UNC’s Cormac Ryan, who had 14 points.
+“That starts with guys coming in and making individual effort and energy plays, and that happened all across the board all night.”

-UNC also got a strong showing inside from Armando Bacot (18 points), who got into the paint to score, draw fouls or kick out against oncoming double teams.
-Ingram was on the receiving end of some of those, knocking down 5 of 7 3-pointers to go with seven rebounds.
+UNC fifth-year post Armando Bacot (18 points) was critical, getting inside to score, draw fouls or kick out against oncoming double teams.
+Ingram was on the receiving end of some of those, hitting 5 of 7 3-pointers to go with seven rebounds.

-Tyson Walker scored 24 points for the ninth-seeded Spartans (20-15), who were playing what amounted to a road game in front of a blue-clad crowd about a 2 1/2-hour drive from UNC’s Chapel Hill campus.
+Tyson Walker scored 24 points for the ninth-seeded Spartans (20-15), who were playing in front of a blue-clad crowd about a 2 1/2-hour drive from UNC’s Chapel Hill campus.

+Izzo had no explanation when asked Friday about the lack of postseason success against UNC, a blip on a resume featuring 26 straight trips to March Madness, eight Final Fours and the 2000 national title.
+This one ended the same as the previous matchups and was the third in the Tar Heels’ home state.

+“I’ll just say hats off to Carolina and Hubert and their team, but I’m not going to hang my head because I don’t believe it was a 16-point loss,” Izzo said.
+“So many ebbs and flows that were monstrous in that game.”

-One of Ingram’s 3s seemed destined to miss when it caught iron, only to somehow take a soft lap all the way around the rim and drop through the net — sending Ingram screaming toward the UNC bench and giving UNC a 69-57 lead with 6:18 left.
+To Izzo’s point, one of Ingram’s 3s seemed destined to miss when it caught iron, only to somehow take a soft lap all the way around the rim and drop through the net — sending Ingram screaming toward the bench and giving UNC a 69-57 lead with 6:18 left.

-That lead grew to as many as 17 and never again fell below double digits.

-That’s when the Tar Heels finally rose to match the Spartans’ competitive edge.
+“I thought it was going in because I felt the rim was huge,” Ingram said.
+“I was jumping up and down, praying to God it went in.”

+That came minutes after RJ Davis had banked in a straightaway 3 while trying to lose a defender, a moment that had the first-team AP All-American looking to the rafters in disbelief.

 Ingram hit a 3 to start the 17-0 burst that included multiple baskets and free throws from Bacot.
-Cormac Ryan nailed another 3 from the corner in a side-reversing sequence that started in the paint with Bacot, while Ingram hit one more that pushed the Tar Heels to a 40-31 lead at the break.
+Ryan nailed another 3 from the corner in a side-reversing sequence that started inside with Bacot, while Ingram hit another that pushed the Tar Heels to a 40-31 lead at the break.

 BIG PICTURE

 Michigan State: It was a bumpy season for a team that opened the season ranked No. 4 in the AP Top 25 but was unranked before the end of November and remained that way the rest of the year.
 The Spartans had wins against NCAA 3-seeds Illinois and Baylor, but they didn’t have better than a three-game winning streak after the start of 2024 and had lost five of seven entering March Madness.
-They turned in a strong effort to roll past eighth-seeded Mississippi State on Thursday, but — in a repeat of their season-long inconsistency — couldn’t repeat it for 40 minutes.
+They beat eighth-seeded Mississippi State on Thursday, but — in a repeat of their season-long inconsistency — couldn’t sustain their edge for 40 minutes.

+“It made it frustrating because I kept saying to myself I know this team has enough,” Izzo said.
+“You know what, I’ll leave today believing I’m right.
+I really think we have enough that we could have made a little run.
+Yeah, we would have had to get them past a mountain, but we had them down. … We just couldn’t get over the hump.”

 UNC: The Tar Heels advanced by beating 16th-seeded Wagner with an easy dominance in the paint against an undersized team.
 They had a tougher fight in this one but improved to 36-2 in NCAA games in North Carolina, including 14-1 in Charlotte, the state’s largest city.